Jrmcuervo/awesome-books/README.md

   ```
 - Step 3: Once you have cloned this repo navigate to the folder that contains
   the repository.
-- Step 4: If you want to watch the html file open it with your favorite web browser.
+- Step 4: If you want to watch the html file open it with your favorite web browser(This project MUST be opened from VS Code for full functionality).
 - Step 5: If you want to edit this project open it with your favorite text editor.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>